zcc861007/CourseProject/README.md

 ### Challenges

-- Multiple numbers may co-exist in a single sentence, so it requires to find the corresponding pairs of numbers and metric.
+- Multiple numerals may co-exist in a single sentence, so the relations corresponding to each numeral needs to be found.
-- The lengths of words to describe entities (metrics and units) vary.
+- The lengths of words to describe entities (metrics and units) vary in different sentences.
-- A numeral may be associated with multiple metrics hierarchically.
-In this case, only the closest relation (e.g., in a clause) was considered.
+- A numeral may be associated with multiple metrics hierarchically; this work focuses on mining of the closest metric (e.g., in a clause).

 ### Contribution
 The project was proposed and implemented by Chaochao Zhou alone.
 Main works include: